cchitsiang/awesome-stars/topics.md

 - [astronomer/astro-sdk](https://github.com/astronomer/astro-sdk) - Astro SDK allows rapid and clean development of {Extract, Load, Transform} workflows using Python and SQL, powered by Apache Airflow.
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
-- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, in Python 🌟 Star to support our work!
+- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 - [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform
 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Data integration platform for ELT pipelines from APIs, databases & files to warehouses & lakes.
 - [CJWorkbench/cjworkbench](https://github.com/CJWorkbench/cjworkbench) - The data journalism platform with built in training